The Best Oven Settings for Baking Bread at Home

 Once you’ve mastered the right oven settings for bread, a few small tweaks can take your loaves from good to great.
 These professional baking tips will help you get consistent, bakery-style results at home:

-• Preheat thoroughly – Give your oven at least 20 minutes to heat up fully.
-Bread needs a blast of consistent heat from the start for proper oven spring.
+• Preheat thoroughly – Give your oven at least 20 minutes to heat fully.
+Bread needs an immediate, steady burst of heat for proper oven spring.

-• Use a baking stone or steel – These retain heat and transfer it directly to the dough, helping to develop a crisp base and even bake.
+• Use a baking stone or steel – These store and deliver intense heat directly to the dough, improving base crispness and overall bake quality.

-• Rotate the loaf – If your oven has hot spots, turn the bread halfway through baking to ensure even browning.
+• Rotate the loaf – If your oven has hot spots, turn the bread halfway through baking to avoid uneven browning.

-• Check doneness – Tap the bottom of the loaf for a hollow sound, or use a thermometer (aim for 90–95°C inside).
+• Check doneness – Tap the bottom for a hollow sound, or check with a thermometer (aim for 90–95°C internally).

-• Let it rest before slicing – Freshly baked bread continues to set as it cools.
-Cutting too early can make the crumb gummy, so allow at least 30 minutes of cooling.
+• Let it rest before slicing – Bread continues to set as it cools.
+Cutting too soon leads to a gummy crumb, so allow at least 30 minutes of resting time.

 By combining the right settings with these simple habits, you’ll achieve bread that not only looks good but also tastes incredible every time.